 Waves and fields

-Waves and fields play a dominant role in explaining particle interference behavior.
+Waves and fields play a dominant role in the prevailing paradigm to explain particle interference behavior.

 1. Electromagnetic radiation

-To understand the present logic regarding electromagnetic radiation, we can use again Wikipedia as a source for information.
+To comprehend the currently accepted principles of electromagnetic radiation, we can once again refer to Wikipedia as a source of information.

 Wikipedia: